nhsengland/it-standards/security/acceptable-cloud-tools.md

 The bottom line is:

 > If there is doubt, there is no doubt - ask for help!

+## Accessibility

+All tools in use in NHSE, NHSI and NHSX MUST be accessible to all.
+This is both a legal and moral requirement.

+Please see the [accessibility document in the development section](../application-development/common-dev/accessibility.md) for more information regarding standards that must be met.

 ## Corporate tools